 - re-training a patient into new, cleaner habits and better behavioral patterns

 Going to an inpatient treatment facility is one of the best things an alcoholic can do for himself and his family.
 A person who completes a 30 day or longer inpatient treatment regime doubles their chance of long-term success.
-Forget what your spouse or your parents or a Judge or anyone else may tell you is a good idea – multi-faceted treatment that doubles your chance of success is just plain smart.
+Multi-faceted treatment that doubles your chance of success is a smart decision.